Nile Rodgers: Early life

-Nile Gregory Rodgers Jr. was born on September 19, 1952 in the Lower East Side, New York City to Beverly Goodman.
+Rodgers was born on September 19, 1952, in New York City on the Lower East Side of Manhattan, to Beverly Goodman.
 She gave birth to Rodgers when she was 14.
-His biological father, Nile Rodgers Sr. – a traveling percussionist who specialized in Afro-Cuban beats – was rarely present as Rodgers grew up; although influential in his life, Rodgers saw his father only a "handful" of times prior to his death in 1970.
-In 1959, Goodman married Bobby Glanzrock, whom Rodgers described in his 2011 autobiography as a "beatnik PhD, whose observations had angles that would make Miles Davis contemplate his cool."
+His biological father, Nile Rodgers Sr., was a travelling percussionist who specialized in Afro-Cuban beats and was rarely present as Rodgers grew up; although influential in his life, Rodgers saw his father only a "handful" of times prior to his death in 1970.
+In 1959, Goodman married Bobby Glanzrock.
+Rodgers described Glanzrock in his 2011 autobiography as a "beatnik PhD, whose observations had angles that would make Miles Davis contemplate his cool."
 Richard Pryor, Thelonious Monk, and Lenny Bruce often visited their home in Greenwich Village.
 Glanzrock and Goodman were addicted to heroin, and Rodgers began using drugs at 13.

 Before learning to play the guitar at 16, Rodgers played the flute and the clarinet.
 As a teenager, he played guitar with African, Persian, Latin, jazz and Boogaloo bands.
-He became a subsection leader of the Lower Manhattan branch of the New York Black Panther Party as a teenager.
-His cousin, trumpeter Robert "Spike" Mickens was a member of hitmakers Kool and the Gang from 1964 to 1986.
-Rodgers was raised Catholic.
+He became a subsection leader of the Lower Manhattan branch of the New York Black Panther Party.
+He was raised as a Catholic.

+Rodgers' cousin, trumpeter Robert "Spike" Mickens, was a member of Kool & the Gang from 1964 to 1986.

 Career

 1970s: Formation of Chic, "Le Freak", Sister Sledge

 Rodgers met bassist Bernard Edwards in 1970 while working as a touring musician for the Sesame Street stage show.
-Together they formed The Big Apple Band, and worked as back-up musicians for the vocal group New York City ("I'm Doin' Fine Now").
+Together they formed The Big Apple Band and initially worked as back-up musicians for the vocal group New York City ("I'm Doin' Fine Now").
 New York City's one hit allowed them to tour extensively, opening for The Jackson 5 on the American leg of their first world tour in 1973.
-The band dissolved after their second album failed to yield a hit, but Nile and Bernard joined forces with drummer Tony Thompson, and worked and recorded as a funk rock band called The Boys, which played numerous gigs up and down the East Coast.
+The band dissolved after their second album failed to yield a hit.

+Rodgers and Edwards subsequently joined forces with drummer Tony Thompson to form the Boys, playing gigs up and down the East Coast.
 Although there was label interest, record companies passed on the band after discovering its members were black, believing that black rock artists would be too hard to promote.

-As the Big Apple Band, Rodgers and Edwards worked with Ashford & Simpson, Luther Vandross, and many others.
-Since another New York artist, Walter Murphy, had a band called The Big Apple Band, Rodgers and Edwards were forced to change their band's name to avoid confusion.
-Thus, in 1977 the band was renamed as Chic.
+As the Big Apple Band, Rodgers and Edwards worked with Ashford & Simpson and Luther Vandross, among others.
+Since another New York artist, Walter Murphy, had a band called The Big Apple Band, in 1977 Rodgers and Edwards changed the band's name to Chic.

 Inspired by Roxy Music, Chic developed a sound that was a fusion of jazz, soul, and funk grooves with melodies and lyrics with a European influence.
 Between gigs, they recorded the song "Dance, Dance, Dance", with then-boss Luther Vandross on vocals.
 Originally released by Buddah Records, it was a hit when it was re-released by Atlantic in the summer of 1977.
 Atlantic picked up an album option with Rodgers and Edwards, who quickly wrote more songs, and Chic's self-titled debut was released in November.